anonuser7251/AnonAstroCompress/README.md

 # AstroCompress Benchmark

 ### About
-This is a repository for benchmarking neural compression algorithms on the [AstroCompress Corpus](https://huggingface.co/AstroCompress).
+This is a repository for benchmarking neural compression algorithms on the [AstroCompress Corpus][(https://huggingface.co/AnonAstroData](https://huggingface.co/AnonAstroData)).
 These neural compression algorithms are adapted from the original publication.
-For more details, please refer to the main paper [here]().

 ### Local setup
 To run the benchmark locally, clone the dataset of interest from the AstroCompress corpus to your local device.
 Ex: